You have no items in your shopping cart.

 |In this study, we developed a procedure to produce gingivitis in rats by inoculation of Porphyromonas gingivalis and studied the contribution of the bacterial cysteine proteinases, leupeptin.
 These results suggest that P. gingivalis-induced gingivitis is attributable to Rgp and Kgp and that leupeptin is more effective in the late phase than the early stage of gingivitis6.|

-5. Leupeptin affect on neuronal development & regeneration.
+5. Leupeptin effect on neuronal development & regeneration.

 6. Leupeptin connection to cardioplegia/reperfusion & nitric oxide synthase.